 A key part of our students' school experience is to explore their interests on Tuesdays and Thursdays through shadow days at local organizations and businesses, in the hopes of securing an internship that falls under their interest area.
-It is important to note that Met students are not placed at internship sites.
-Students are to search for and secure their internship by following our process and expectations.
+Students search for and secure their internships by following our process and expectations.
 If the site meets all Met requirements, they will be approved and may continue with the process.

 At the Met, we emphatically believe that the internship experience provides our students with opportunities, skills, and experiences unthinkable in the traditional high school classroom.
 The personal, academic, and career benefits our students have acquired by the end of their senior year are quite remarkable, and remind us that learning doesn’t only happen in the classroom.
 In fact, one could argue that the most authentic learning happens through real-world experiences.